 Yes.
-The Capital Area MPO has a currently adopted Unified Planning Work Program (adopted February 15, 2017, and Amended on December 13, 2017) that is designed to outline and discuss the planning priorities of the MPO within a one-year planning period.
+The Capital Area MPO has a currently adopted Unified Planning Work Program (adopted February 21, 2018) that is designed to outline and discuss the planning priorities of the MPO within a oneyear planning period.
 The Capital Area MPO also has an adopted prospectus that provides more detail on individual work tasks, defines roles and responsibilities, and is intended to minimize the required documentation annually.
-The Capital Area MPO uses the adopted prospectus to solicit planning tasks and products from the MPO member participants for the upcoming year; and either does the task for the member jurisdiction or makes Federal planning funds (PL) available to that jurisdiction to accomplish the work task itself in a timely fashion.
-The UPWP is consistent with the Metropolitan Transportation Plan in that tasks outlined in the Metropolitan Transportation Plan is that tasks outlined in the UPWP until the required four-year update of the MTP.
+The Capital Area MPO uses the adopted prospectus to solicit planning tasks and products from the MPO member participants for the upcoming year; and either does the task for the member jurisdiction using internal staff resources or makes Federal planning funds (PL) available to accomplish the work task itself in a timely fashion.
+The UPWP is consistent with the Metropolitan Transportation Plan in that tasks outlined in the Metropolitan Transportation Plan's (MTP) 30-year planning horizon are carried out within the UPWP until the required four-year update of the MTP.
 In general, all UPWP tasks are performed in a timely manner using Capital Area MPO staff and the assistance of its partnering entities.
 However, depending upon local resources and federal funding availability, outside contractors may be hired to perform needed studies.
 Studies are completed within the fiscal year of the active UPWP, unless the project scope has been identified to cover more than one year.

-5. Does the area have a valid transportation planning process?

-23 U.S.C.
-134; 23 CFR 450
+- 5. Does the area have a valid transportation planning process? - 23 U.S.C.
+134; 23 CFR 450 - a.

-- a.
 Is the transportation planning process continuous, cooperative and comprehensive - b.
 Is there a valid LRTP - c.
 Did the LRTP have at least a 20-year horizon at the time of adoption - d.
 Does it address the 8-planning factors - e.
 Does it cover all modes applicable to the area - f.
 Is it financially constrained - g.
 Does it include funding for the maintenance and operation of the system - h.
 Does it conform to the State Implementation Plan (SIP) (if applicable) - i.
 Is it updated/reevaluated in a timely fashion (at least every 4 or 5 years)

 Yes.
 The Capital Area MPO has a valid transportation planning process that is being conducted in accordance with a Memorandum of Understanding (MOU) that was updated as of April 16, 2014.
-The planning process is continuing, cooperative, and comprehensive with the Capital Area MPO (CAMPO), Durham-Chapel Hill-Carrboro MPO (DCHC),GoRaleigh Transit, Triangle Transit, the City of Raleigh, and other local governments all working closely together.
-The 2040 Metropolitan Transportation Plan (MTP) is a joint document with DCHC MPO that was adopted May 8, 2013.
-The 2045 MTP is expected to be adopted in February 2018.
+The planning process is continuing, cooperative, and comprehensive with the Capital Area MPO (CAMPO), Durham-Chapel Hill-Carrboro MPO (DCHC), GoRaleigh Transit, GoTriangle Transit, the City of Raleigh, and other local governments all working closely together.
+The 2045 MTP was adopted on February 21, 2018.

-The Metropolitan Transportation Plan (MTP - formerly known as the Long Range Transportation Plan (LRTP)) demonstrates financially constrained, long-term goals for CAMPO's plans; and has been forecasted 20-30 years ahead for transportation needs.
+The Metropolitan Transportation Plan (MTP - formerly known as the Long Range Transportation Plan {LRTP}) demonstrates financially constrained, long-term goals for CAMPO's plans; and has been forecasted 20-30 years ahead for transportation needs.
 In non-attainment areas like CAMPO, the document is required to be updated every four years.
 The MTP addresses the eight planning factors that include:

 - 1. Support economic vitality of the metropolitan areas, especially by enabling global competitiveness, productivity, and efficiency; - 2.
 Increase the safety of the transportation system for motorized and non-motorized users; - 3.
-Increase the security of the transportation system for motorized and non-motorized users;

-- 4. Increase accessibility and mobility of people and freight; - 5.
+Increase the security of the transportation system for motorized and non-motorized users; - 4.
+Increase accessibility and mobility of people and freight; - 5.
 Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns; - 6.
 Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight; - 7.
 Promote efficient system management and operation; and - 8.
 Emphasize the preservation of the existing transportation system.